callistusystan/dataScience/README.md

 While I have had some experience with classification, clustering and machine learning algorithms, I would like to further my knowledge in this area.

-This repository will keep all my data science projects.
-For now, I will be working with Python, but I would definitely try to experiment with R in the future.
+This repository will keep all my data analytics and data science projects.

+For now, I will be working with Tableau for Data Analytics, and Python for Data Science, but I would definitely try to experiment with R in the future.

 ###Usage###
+# Data Analytics with Tableau
+Requirements:

+1. Tableau

+# Data Science with Python
 Requirements:

 1. Python 3